 There are a million things you are thinking about and the only thing keeping you going is the harmonious picture of you in your new home, settled.
 Here are some ways to keep you sane on the way to the finish line.

-Be Thankful.
-In every frustration there are at least three reasons to be thankful.
+In every frustration, there are at least three reasons to be thankful.
 Start with reminding yourself of one thing you are thankful for.
 Moving is hectic in all forms, I know, but just try it.
 Focus on being thankful.

-Ask For Help.
-I’m not saying blow up in your spouse's’ face, or whine to your friends about your screaming stress levels.
-I’m just saying in a humble way, communicate that you need a little help.
-Maybe take a couple minutes to think about what tasks you could possibly pass off to someone who is willing to help.
+I’m not saying blow up in your spouse's face or whine to your friends about your screaming stress levels.
+I’m just saying humbly, communicate that you need a little help.
+Maybe take a couple of minutes to think about what tasks you could possibly pass off to someone who is willing to help.
 Then trust your helpful friend with their task.
 Friends love to help; be a good friend by trusting them.